Nag Tibba Trek 2025 Complete Itinerary, Date, Costs, Safety tips

 First of all, all the trekkers will have to book their flight and train bus according to our timetable as our pick-up is from 6 am to 7 am, you will have to reach Dehradun in the morning.

 Himalayan Hikers organize transport to Pantwari base camp from Dehradun railway station.
 Our vehicles leave at 6:00 am to 7:00 am sharp from Dehradun.
 The taxi costs include your package for a Tempo Traveler.
-Sharing

-How to Reach Nag Tibba Trek ?
+How to Reach Pantwari Village for the Nag Tibba Trek?

 The Nag Tibba trek is located near the town of Pantwari in the Uttarkashi district of Uttarakhand, India.
 Here are the different ways to reach the Nag Tibba trek: